Record high COVID cases in Pelham, Region, Province

 However, citing Regional sources, the St. Catharines Standard reported on Thursday that West Lincoln Mayor David Bylsma is one of those charged.
 Also on the hook for $880 fines are disgraced former St. Catharines Regional Councillor Andy Petrowski, local podcaster Jim Fannon, Thorold City Councillor Jim Handley, and anti-lockdown activist Sandor Ligetfalvy.
 The Standard put Saturday’s rally attendance at over 1000.
 Bylsma was a keynote speaker.

-In Pelham, Chief Lymburner said that residents may report groups larger than five gathering outdoors—including children—to bylaw enforcement during regular daytime hours (905-892-2607, ext.
+In Pelham, Chief Lymburner said that residents may report groups gathering outdoors—including youth—to bylaw enforcement during regular daytime hours (905-892-2607, ext.
 203) or after hours and on weekends to the Niagara Regional Police (905- 735-7811).

+UPDATED April 15 to clarify that the rate of tested positives in Niagara is at least one in 14 people.

+UPDATED April 16 with comment from Niagara’s Acting Medical Officer of Health, Dr. Mustafa Hirji.